 E. Officers.
 The officers of the Advisory Committee shall be the Chair and Vice-Chair, chosen as follows:

 1. Time of Election.
-At the first organizational meeting and thereafter annually in October of each year, the members of the Advisory Committee shall elect the Chair and Vice-Chair from among their members.
+At the first organizational meeting and thereafter annually in October of each year, the voting members of the Advisory Committee shall elect the Chair and Vice-Chair from among their members.
+The non-voting ACNV member is not eligible to serve as Chair or Vice Chair.
 The Secretary shall be an employee of the County of Napa designated from time to time by the Director of Housing & Intergovernmental Affairs to perform the functions of Secretary described in these Bylaws.

 2. Term.
 The Chair and Vice-Chair nominated and elected at the initial meeting of the Advisory Committee shall begin their terms of office immediately upon election.
 If the office of Chair becomes vacant during the term, the Vice-Chair shall become Chair.
-Vacancy in the office of Vice-Chair during the term shall be filled by election to serve the remainder of the term.
-The Chair shall preside at all meetings and have such other powers and duties as the committee may require except in cases where the ACNV permanent non-voting member is elected to such office in which case he or she shall have the powers and duties specified in Article II, paragraph A.
+Vacancy in the office of Vice-Chair during the term shall be filled by a voting member elected by the voting members to serve the remainder of the term.

 3. Duties of the Chair and Vice Chair.
 The Chair or the Vice Chair in the absence of the Chair, shall act as the presiding officer of the Advisory Committee and in that capacity shall preserve order and decorum, decide questions of order subject to being overruled by a vote of four members and perform such other duties as are required by these Bylaws, and the resolution(s) of the Napa County Board of Supervisors creating and/or modifying the composition and charge of the Advisory Committee.
 The Chair shall have all the rights and duties enjoyed by any other member of the Advisory Committee, including the right to make and second motions.